tidy-finance/website/docs/35_fama_french_replication.md

 ## Portfolio sorts

 Next, we construct our portfolios with an adjusted `assign_portfolio()` function.
 Fama and French rely on NYSE-specific breakpoints, they form two portfolios in the size dimension at the median and three portfolios in the dimension of book-to-market at the 30%- and 70%-percentiles, and they use independent sorts.
-The sorts for book-to-market require an adjustment to the previous function, because the `seq()` we would produce does not produce the right breakpoints.
-Instead of `n_portfolios` we now specify `percentiles`, which take the breakpoint-sequence as an object specified in the function's call.
+The sorts for book-to-market require an adjustment to the previous function because the `seq()` we would produce does not produce the right breakpoints.
+Instead of `n_portfolios`, we now specify `percentiles`, which take the breakpoint-sequence as an object specified in the function's call.
 Specifically, we give `percentiles = c(0, 0.3, 0.7, 1)` to the function.
 Additionally, we perform an `inner_join()` with our return data to ensure that we only use traded stocks when computing the breakpoints as a first step.

 ```r